 |

-Based on his re-discovery and documentation of the real “Bali Hai” from South Pacific and on his other work and explorations overseas, Dr. Toulmin was elected to the prestigious Explorers Club, headed by Sir Edmund Hillary, the conqueror of Mt.
-Everest.
+Based on his re-discovery and documentation of the real “Bali Hai” from South Pacific and on his other work and explorations overseas, Dr. Toulmin was elected as a Fellow to the prestigious Explorers Club (headed until his death in 2008 by Sir Edmund Hillary, the conqueror of Mt.
+Everest).

-Lew is a member of the Descendants of the Signers of the Declaration of Independence, the Jamestowne Society, and numerous other heritage organizations.
-He is the Vice President of the Hereditary Order of the Families of the Presidents and First Ladies of America.
+Lew is also a member of the Society of the Cincinnati, the Descendants of the Signers of the Declaration of Independence, the Jamestowne Society, and numerous other heritage organizations.
+He served as the Governor-General of the Hereditary Order of the Descendants of the Loyalists and Patriots of the American Revolution, as the President of the Hereditary Order of the Families of the Presidents and First Ladies of America, and as an officer in several other lineage societies.

 Lew and his wife Susan Little Toulmin (formerly of the Library of Congress) live in Silver Spring, Maryland and Fairhope, Alabama.